Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 ##### Question Groups

 Each page can contain up to one repeating and one non-repeating question group.
-A repeating group denotes a set of questions that often will have repeating values (such as the information about multiple people), and is used instead ofrepeating pages.
+A repeating group denotes a set of questions that often will have repeating values (such as the information about multiple people), and is used instead of repeating pages.
 This checkbox denotes that the block itself requires an answer or not.

 To select questions to belong to this group, leverage the group column in the question table at the bottom of the page.
 Click the checkbox for any question that should belong in the group.
 Note that currently only textbox, date, and select boxes that are not driven by a query are available to be used in question groups.
 Additionally, answer actions applied to values in the select box will not be applied within a question group.